 \section{Abstract}

-The coexistence of superconductivity and ferromagnetism has been a long-standing issue in the realm of unconventional superconductivity due to the antagonistic nature of these two ordered states.
-Experimentally identifying and characterizing new fascinating heterointerface superconductors that coexist with magnetism are challenging.
-Here, we report the experimental observation of long-range ferromagnetic order at the verge of two-dimensional superconductivity at the KTaO$_3$ heterointerfaces.
-Remarkably, the fingerprint of ferromagnetism is the existence of in-plane magnetization hysteresis loop persisting up to room temperature observed in direct current superconducting quantum interference device measurements.
-Furthermore, first-principles calculations suggest that the robust ferromagnetism is attributed to the presence of oxygen vacancies that localize electrons in nearby Ta 5$d$ states.
-Our findings not only unveil the KTaO$_3$ heterointerfaces to be unconventional superconductors with time-reversal symmetry breaking, but also inject a new momentum to the study of a delicate interplay of superconductivity and magnetism boosted by the strong spin-orbit coupling inherent to the heavy Ta in 5$d$ orbitals of KTaO$_3$ heterointerfaces.
+\textbf{ABSTRACT:} The coexistence of superconductivity and ferromagnetism is a long-standing issue in superconductivity due to the antagonistic nature of these two ordered states.
+Experimentally identifying and characterizing novel heterointerface superconductors that coexist with magnetism presents significant challenges.
+Here, we report the experimental observation of two-dimensional long-range ferromagnetic order in the KTaO$_3$ heterointerface superconductor, showing the coexistence of superconductivity and ferromagnetism.
+Remarkably, our direct current superconducting quantum interference device measurements reveal an in-plane magnetization hysteresis loop persisting above room temperature.
+Moreover, the first-principles calculations and X-ray magnetic circular dichroism measurements provide decisive insights into the origin of the observed robust ferromagnetism, attributing it to oxygen vacancies that localize electrons in nearby Ta 5$d$ states.
+Our findings not only suggest KTaO$_3$ heterointerfaces as time-reversal symmetry breaking superconductors, but also inject fresh momentum into the exploration of the intricate interplay between superconductivity and magnetism, enhanced by the strong spin-orbit coupling inherent to the heavy Ta in 5$d$ orbitals of KTaO$_3$ heterointerfaces.